Atenrev/comics-dialogue-generation/README.md

 ## Project Description
 The purpose of this project is to generate subsequent dialogues given a multimodal context.
 To do this, we used the database provided in [COMICS](https://github.com/miyyer/comics).
-First, we trained a text-only and a multimodal model to perform a \textit{Text cloze} task.
+First, we trained a text-only and a multimodal model to perform a Text cloze task.
 Then, we trained another based on the previous one for generating dialogues.

 ## Getting Started